rveachkc/pymsteams/README.md

 Please use Github issues to report any bugs or request enhancements.

+## Exceptions

+If the call to the Microsoft Teams webhook service fails, a `TeamsWebhookException` will be thrown.

 ## Testing

 In order to test in your environment with pytest, set the environment variable `MS_TEAMS_WEBHOOK` to the Microsoft Teams Webhook url you would like to use.